Stay or Switch: Competitive Online Algorithms for Energy Plan Selection in Energy Markets with Retail Choice: Linearly Decreasing Switching Cost

-Intuitively, we can divide the total cancellation fee $\alpha \cdot \text{\sffamily L}$ into {\sffamily L} time slots.
-Then in each time slot, the fixed-rate plan suffers $\alpha$ more than the variable-rate plan due to its potential cancellation fee.
-Because of the similar structure between \textbf{dSP} and \textbf{SP}, we can now use $\text{gCHASE}_s$ as a heuristic online algorithm by replacing ${\Delta(t)}$ with $\hat{\Delta}(t)$ to solve \textbf{dSP}.
-In Section~\ref{sec:empi}, we show by empirical evaluations that such a heuristic online algorithm can indeed produce a good approximation to an offline optimal solution.
-We further conjecture that the competitive ratio when applying heuristic online algorithm $\text{gCHASE}_s$ to \textbf{dSP} is $(3 + \frac{1}{\text{\sffamily L}-1})$.
-Namely, the longer the contract period {\sffamily L} is, the more competitive the heuristic online algorithm is.
-See Appendix \ref{pro:conj} for a further discussion.
+Intuitively, the total cancellation fee $\alpha \cdot \text{\sffamily L}$ can be divided into {\sffamily L} time slots.
+The fixed-rate plan tends to suffer $\alpha$ more than the variable-rate plan in each time slot because of the potential cancellation fee.
+As the structure of \textbf{dSP} and \textbf{SP} are much alike, we use $\text{gCHASE}_s$ as a online heuristic algorithm, where ${\Delta(t)}$ is replaced by $\hat{\Delta}(t)$, to solve \textbf{dSP}.
+In Section~\ref{sec:empi}, we show it has a decent performance by empirical evaluations.
+We further conjecture the online heuristic algorithm $\text{gCHASE}_s$ has a competitive ratio of $(3 + \frac{1}{\text{\sffamily L}-1})$ for \textbf{dSP}.
+A longer contract period {\sffamily L} may lead the heuristic online algorithm to be more competitive.
+See Appendix \ref{pro:conj} for more discussion.

-Note that OFA$_s$ is not an optimal offline algorithm for \textbf{dSP}, because backward recurrence relation is not in compliance with the linearly decreasing switching cost scenario.
-Borrowing ideas on constructing offline algorithms from \cite{chase, disc}, it is always possible to use dynamic programming to solve this problem or similar ones.
-Even though dynamic programming may lead to high time and space complexity, it is so far the best one in our mind which can guarantee the optimal results.
-Hence, we will use dynamic programming to obtain the empirical optimal solutions instead of OFA$_s$ in Section \ref{sec:empi}.
-Furthermore, we anticipate that the randomized online algorithm gCHASE$_s^r$ should also be competitive after changing to the new $\hat{\Delta}(t)$.
+Note that OFA$_s$ cannot be served as the optimal offline algorithm for \textbf{dSP}, because the backward recurrence relation does not hold here.
+However, dynamic programming can always be used to construct offline algorithms as in \cite{chase, disc}.
+Although dynamic programming may incur a high time and space complexity, it is enough for us to guarantee optimal results.
+Furthermore, we anticipate that the gCHASE$_s^r$ should also be competitive by inserting $\hat{\Delta}(t)$.